boldsuck/haveno-reto-docs/docs/haveno-ui/troubleshooting.md

 ### "I can't access to Tor" "Tor isn't launching"

 - If Tor started but you can't connect to the network, you might need a bridge to connect to the network.
-- Tor is slow to start so you might wait some time before haveno launches.
+- Tor is slow to start so you might wait some time before Haveno launches.
 - If you use TailsOS or an existing/external Tor process, follow security.md